Song Joong-ki Pays Tribute To Song Hye-kyo During PD Awards Acceptance Speech

 Currently, Song Joong-ki and Song Hye-kyo have been busy with their new projects.
 Song Joong-ki has already completed filming Battleship Island.
 He is currently doing photo shoots and commercials for Domino’s and TOP TEN.

 Song Hye-kyo, on the other hand, hasn’t made her next project official.
-However, according to a report by Inquisitr, she will soon be signing up for another K-drama.
+However, according to a report by the Inquisitr, she will soon be signing up for another K-drama.

 Although the actress did not reveal whether her next project would be a movie or a K-drama, the actress did hint that she wants to do some meaningful roles.